commonsense/conceptnet-numberbatch/README.md

-# conceptnet-numberbatch
+# conceptnet-numberbatch, outdated version from September 2016

-The main location of this repository is on GitHub, which may contain updates:
+The main location of this repository is on GitHub, which contains updates to more recent versions:

   http://github.com/LuminosoInsight/conceptnet-numberbatch